-- Preview Email Newsletter

 WASHINGTON, July 11 -- Invenergy has submitted a public comment letter to the U.S. Fish and Wildlife Service (FWS), urging the federal agency to enhance the implementation of conservation benefit agreements (CBAs) and habitat conservation plans (HCPs) under Section 10 of the Endangered Species Act (ESA).
 The organization believes that these improvements are crucial for providing regulatory certainty for energy projects while supporting the recovery of threatened species.

-In the letter, Shannon more ST
+In the letter, Shannon Stewart, Vice President of Environmental Complianc more ST

 KAMICO Disputes Classification of Agricultural Tractors in Section 232 Investigation (10)